 - 1 cup purple cabbage chopped

-- 1/2 cup cashews chopped
+- ¼ cup cashews chopped

-- fresh basil or cilantro chopped
+- 2 tbsp fresh basil chopped

 - 1 carrot shredded